Ahaan-R/Performance-Enhancement-using-Memcache-Microsoft-Azure/README.md

 ---

 # Python Flask sample for Azure App Service (Linux)

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.

 For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/azure/app-service/containers/quickstart-python).